Mathias-Boulanger/SMRTlinkSingularity/README.md

-# SMRTlinkSingularity
+# SMRT link Singularity image definition

-Singularity image definition for SMRT link v11
+Definition file for the creation of a singularity image containing SMRTlink v11.0.0.146107.

-Definition file for the creation of a singularity image containing SMRTlink v11.0.0.146107 The image created is large (> 4Go).
+The image created is large (> 4Go).
 Make sure you have enough storage when creating the image.

 How to proceed: